llm-integration

 Common Pitfalls & Solutions

-This pattern — lightweight domain adapters on top of foundation models — is becoming the industry standard.
+This pattern — lightweight domain adapters on top of foundation models — is widely discussed as an emerging industry direction, though it's still early enough that few organizations publish detailed, verifiable case studies with hard numbers.

 Common Mistakes Everyone Makes